 4.2 Tax-Advantaged Retirement Accounts

 Consider paying or receiving alimony through tax-advantaged retirement accounts (such as IRAs or 401(k)s) if your divorce agreement allows it.
-This could help reduce your taxable income and ease your overall tax burden.
+This could help you lower the taxable income and therefore can make your tax a lot more manageable.

 4.3 Self-Employment Deductions